hervenivon/awesome-discoveries/docs/architecture-and-infrastructure/README.md

 * [Epsagon](https://epsagon.com/) - Observability is as of today the biggest challenge in serverless infrastructure - even with latest AWS enhancements on Cloudwatch, at least allowing textual search across your logs.
 Epsagon provides an observability SaaS board which creates - among other features - an execution map of all your connected services on a per API call basis.
 Tremendously useful.
 * [Seed](https://seed.run/) - A solution that industrializes in a few clicks your serverless deployments.
 Frow manual command line deployment to production ready deployment board in minutes, literally.
-* [The serverless stack](https://serverless-stack.com/) - The guys behind [Seed](https://seed.run/) wrote an amazing book which push you straight to your first true serverless deployment proving how fast a team can soon focus on building value instead of spending time to set an infrastructure.

 ### Various